-The concentration in Information Security and Assurance (ISA) offers both a four-year program at UHWO and transfer pathways for University of Hawaii Community College students who have completed articulated Associate of Science (AS) or Associate of Applied Science (AAS) degrees.
-These include the AS degree in CENT at Honolulu Community College, the AS in ICS at Leeward Community College and the AS in Information Technology at Kapiolani Community College.
+The concentration in Information Security and Assurance (ISA) offers both a four-year program at UH West Oʻahu and transfer pathways for University of Hawaiʻi Community College students who have completed articulated Associate of Science (AS) or Associate of Applied Science (AAS) degrees.
+These include:

+- AS degree in CSNT at Honolulu Community College - AS in ICS at Leeward Community College - AS in Information Technology at Kapi'olani Community College - AS in Natural Science with a concentration in Information and Communication Technology at Windward Community College

 Students may be eligible for this pathway program with the successful completion of similar programs elsewhere.
 The BAS-ISA program offers the opportunity to earn a baccalaureate degree and to continue for advanced education in Information Security and Assurance.
-This program is designated as a National Center of Academic Excellence in Cyber Defense Education (CAE-CDE) by the Department of Homeland Defense (DHS) and the National Security Agency (NSA) through academic year 2021.
+This program is designated as a National Center of Academic Excellence in Cyber Defense Education (CAE-CDE) by the National Security Agency (NSA) and the Department of Homeland Defense (DHS) through academic year 2021.

-Upon successful completion of the BAS-ISA, students will be able to:
+Upon successful completion of the concentration in Information Security & Assurance (ISA), students will be able to:

-- 1. Demonstrate basic skills in Information Security and Assurance. - 2.
-Demonstrate advanced skills within at least one of the following: Network Security, Digital Forensics, Active Information System Security, Secure Software Coding, or Cyber Conflicts. - 3.
-Explore the linkages between modern organizational behaviors or issues and Information Security.
+- CLO1 Demonstrate basic skills in Information Security and Assurance. - CLO2 Demonstrate advanced skills within at least one of the following: Network Security, Digital Forensics, Active Information System Security, Secure Software Coding, or Cyber Conflicts. - CLO3 Explore the linkages between modern organizational behaviors or issues and Information Security.